Investments Frequently Asked Questions

 Are there any fees for my consultation with RBFCU Investments Group?

-Your initial consultation meeting with an RBFCU Investments Group financial advisor is at no-cost, no-obligation.
-Should you later decide to move forward with a financial advisor’s investment recommendation, any cost and/or fees would be disclosed at that time.
+Your initial consultation meeting with an RBFCU Investments Group financial professional is at no-cost, no-obligation.
+Should you later decide to move forward with a financial professional’s investment recommendation, any cost and/or fees would be disclosed at that time.
 RBFCU Investments Group offers services to both RBFCU members and non-members.

 Can I access my RBFCU Investments Group account online?